The sports season was decked with numerous storylines, highlights and memories this year at Whitman-Hanson Regional High.

 The rundown: Boys’ lacrosse concluded the spring with a 2-16 mark, but dropped six of those tilts by five goals or less.
 Junior defender Ryan Trongone was the team’s lone league all-star and classmates Mason Gorman, Sean Joanis and Shane Ross found the back of the net many of times.

 Top game: 12-6 victory over Cardinal Spellman on April 3.
 The Panthers rallied back from an early deficit to claim their first win of the season as eight different players scored.
-Rising senior Mario Trioni had 22 saves in net.
+Rising senior Mario Troiani had 22 saves in net.

 Top quote: “To come in here and get a victory [gets] the ship going in the right direction.
 It’s a long season, we’re nowhere near where we can be at the end of it.
-Against Hingham (17-2 loss), we crawled, Scituate (13-6 loss) we walked and today we ran.” – head coach Rob White of the win over Cardinal Spellman
+Against Hingham (17-2 loss), we crawled, Scituate (13-6 loss) we walked and today we ran.” – head coach Rob White on the win over Cardinal Spellman

 Storyline: Girls’ lacrosse never backed down.